 Research:I am currently investigating the interaction of spins and electrons in parallel-couple quantum dots (QDs).
-Recent advances in crystal phase engineering allow to create a QD consisting of a thin zinc-blende section between two wurtzite tunnel barriers in InAs nanowires .
-Such a QD can be split into two parallel coupled QDs using two local sidegates and a global backgate.
+Recent advances in crystal phase engineering allow to create a thin quantum well consisting of a thin zinc-blende section between two wurtzite tunnel barriers in InAs nanowires .
+Such a quantum well can be split into two parallel coupled QDs using two local sidegates and a global backgate.
 This system can be considered an artificial molecule, for which the electron population on the two dots can be changed separately, and the tunnel coupling between the two dots can be tuned [2,3,4].

 a) Device schematic of a parallel-coupled crystal phase QD in an InAs nanowire. b) Honeycomb stability diagram schematic.

 At the moment our focus lies on the investigation of quantum rings, which can be formed by coupling two QDs in two two points.
 These quantum rings exhibit anisotropic g-factors of up to 80, due to a large orbital contribution.
 The device architecture furthermore allows to electrostatically tune the g-factors by modification of the ring quality .
 We also investigate the Kondo effect in parallel-coupled QDs and quantum rings, and show selective tuning of the spin and orbital contributions to the Kondo resonance .
 Finally, we also study the formation of singlet and triplet states in quantum rings, and show that the ground state of the system depends on the quality of the quantum ring.

 a) Schematic of different transport mechanisms. b) Honeycomb stability diagram. c)-d) Stability diagram recorded along the green vector at B=0T and B=1T.
 The spin and orbital Kondo effect can be observed.

 M. Nilsson et al. PRB 93, 195423 (2016)

 M. Nilsson et al. Nano Letters 17, 7847 (2017)